General Information

 Reasons for participating are as diverse as the people in our classes!
 Some of the most common answers from surveys of participants include, to:

 CBSM classes complement and enrich parish life by offering highly-qualified teachers and in-depth study in a convenient, local context.
 CBSM classes are regional and typically bring together Catholics from six to sometimes as many as fifteen (!) parishes in an area, providing a unique opportunity for faith formation and fellowship.
-As our 2014-2018 alumni survey and 2019 participant survey reveal, participants become more passionate and engaged Catholics, more likely to share the Gospel, and more ready to say “yes” to wherever the Lord may be leading them to minister or serve in the parish community.
+Participants become more passionate and engaged Catholics, more likely to share the Gospel, and more ready to say “yes” to wherever the Lord may be leading them to minister or serve in the parish community.
 Hosting a CBSM class requires no financial commitment from a parish, only a facility and enthusiasm to invite Catholics to deeper encounter with the Word!
-More resources for Pastoral Leaders here >>

 Yes!
 CBSM classes start every September.
 During the months of June, July, and August, we host “Information Nights” at parishes that are hosting a new CBSM class.
 Information Nights are a bit like an “Open House”–you can meet faculty and staff, get questions answered one-on-one, meet current and alumni CBSM participants, and more.
 Read more about video/tele-conference and on-site Information Nights here >>